 But the most exciting result is shown in Fig. 6, where the spatial distribution of cell wall ruptures in the expanded foam during around 4 minutes (231 s) of microgravity and of gravity for the reference sample in the liquid state are plotted.
 The total number of ruptures and the coalescence rate under gravity (477 rup, 2.05 rup/s) compared to the absence of gravity (500 rup, 2.16 rup/s) could be measured.
-No significant difference could be found, although an obvious spatial redistribution due to the absence of bulk melt at the bottom is obvious.
-That means less cell wall ruptures can be registered in the bottom of the sample foamed under gravity conditions.
+For them no significant difference could be found, although an obvious spatial redistribution due to the absence of bulk melt at the bottom is obvious.
+That means less cell wall ruptures can be registered in the bottom and more on the top of the sample foamed under gravity conditions.